 The Queensland Government Department of Communities, Disability Services and Aboriginal and Torres Strait Islander Partnerships is focused on thriving communities, delivering quality, targeted support to improve social wellbeing of people and places.

 The organisational arrangement of the department gives an understanding of the various divisions which include: Community Services, Disability Services and Strategy, Policy and Legislation.

-Find about more about the legislative safeguards for funding in the Community Services Act 2007, which is the only Act used by the department to safeguard funding.
+Find out more about the legislative safeguards for funding in the Community Services Act 2007, which is the only Act used by the department to safeguard funding.

-Department of Children, Youth Justice and Multicultural Affairs – responsible for adoption, child protection services, working with children checks, women’s policy, youth affairs and justice, and domestic and family violence.
+Department of Children, Youth Justice and Multicultural Affairs – responsible for adoption, child protection services, working with children checks, women’s policy, youth affairs, justice, and domestic and family violence.

 Department of Treaty, Aboriginal and Torres Strait Islander Partnerships, Communities and the Arts – responsible for housing and homelessness services

 Department of Resources – responsible for Queensland’s natural resources – water, land, mineral and energy resources